Ganghwado, also called Ganghwa island (강화도 in Korean) is Korea’s fifth largest island located 1 hour from Seoul.

 To get there you will need to hike up (for about 20 ~ 30min) via a path inside the forest.
 The admission fee is 4,000w per person.
-During your visit you can see many different pavilions and halls and enjoy a nice walk in the nature.
+During your visit, you can see many different pavilions and halls and enjoy a nice walk in nature.
 The temple is renowned for its magnificent architecture, especially with its main building, Daeungbojeon Hall decorated with sculptures.

 Inside the building, you can see a statue of Buddha above which there is a beautifully crafted glass roof.
 On the columns of the hall, soldiers who fought against the French navy had written their names in prayer to Buddha.

 RELAX AT JUKRIMDAWON TEA HOUSE INSIDE THE TEMPLE